SecondNewtonLaw/Global-Functions-Documentation/Libraries/Environment.md

 print(filtergc('table', {
     Keys = { "name" }
-}, true)) -- The table opentable will be returned as it contains the key specified in the options
+}, true)) -- The table opentable will be returned as it contains the key specified in the options -- since return_one is true, opentable will be the only match returned
 ```